cyyeh/cyyeh.github.io/content/blog/what-I-learned-today/index.md

   Abstract

-  Modern frontend framework such as React uses JavaScript a lot.
+  Modern frontend frameworks such as React use JavaScript a lot.
-  Not only you can write application logic using JavaScript, you can also "write" HTML using JavaScript (such as [JSX](https://reactjs.org/docs/introducing-jsx.html)) and CSS using JavaScript (such as [styled-components](https://styled-components.com/)).
+  Not only you can write application logic using JavaScript, you can also "write" HTML using JavaScript such as [JSX](https://reactjs.org/docs/introducing-jsx.html) and CSS using JavaScript such as [styled-components](https://styled-components.com/).
   This blog post is a collection of key JavaScript concepts you should be familiar with if you would like to develop modern Javascript applications.

   Key takeaways